lcarlaw/wunder-obs/README.md

 ## To Do:

+- [ ] Error-handling within `download_async.py`. `return_exceptions` turned on, so need to check the returned list for bad child processes and send them to a retry/backoff block.
 - [ ] Better optimize the `driver.py` script to reduce redundant calculations and loops.
 - [ ] Add in more robust data QC procedures within `driver.py`.
 Many likely good observations are currently discarded.
 Is an MRMS check possible? `pygrib` or `xarray` and `CFGRIB` dependency on windows machines may be an issue, so this may not be possible for an ops. workflow.
 - [ ] Archive function to output storm totals (maybe on a button click to export a csv file?) over a specified range?
 Would require data to be saved on a cron somewhere for several days...